lytves/solid-principles/README.md

 ### Dependency Inversion Principle

 High-level modules (e.g. business logic) should not depend on low-level modules (e.g. database operations or I/O).
 Both should depend on abstractions.
 Abstractions should not depend on de- tails.
 Details should depend on abstractions.

+---
+Project is based on youtube video lession [SOLID Principles in JavaScript ](https://youtu.be/xq13wiqvcTc) by Vladilen Minin